GOP Presidential Candidates Define Foreign Policy

-Mr. MITT ROMNEY (Former Republican Governor, Massachusetts): It's time for us to bring our troops home as soon as we possibly can, consistent with the word that comes from our generals, that we can hand the country over.
+MITT ROMNEY: It's time for us to bring our troops home as soon as we possibly can, consistent with the word that comes from our generals, that we can hand the country over.

 INSKEEP: Okay, it's time for us to bring the troops home.
 But then by the time he starts qualifying that, that sounds like a statement that President Obama or almost any president could endorse.